BrandonXu6106/obsidianpublish/content/thoughts/CID.md

 > Self-describing content-addressed identifiers for distributed systems

 Basically a hash with some metadata.
-CID is a self-describing format for referencing content, it is a form of [[content addressed storage|content addressed storage]].
+CID is a self-describing format for referencing content, it is a form of [[content addressed storage|content addressed storage](content%20addressed%20storage.md).

 Format: `<cidv1> ::= <multibase-prefix><multicodec-cidv1><multicodec-content-type><multihash-content-address>`